AvogatoWizardWhisker/SharpEdit/README.md

 - Lightweight and easy to install.
 - Keyboard-driven navigation for productivity.

+## Getting started

+You first need to install an IDE (Integrated Development Environment).
+Preferably Visual Studio 2022 or Visual Studio Code.
+You can download them [here](https://visualstudio.microsoft.com/downloads/).
+You also need to download and install [.NET SDK](https://dotnet.microsoft.com/en-us/download), as well as [git](https://git-scm.com/downloads).

+To run the develop this project, follow these steps

+- Clone the repository to your prefered directory: `git clone https://github.com/AvogatoWizardWhisker/SharpEdit.git` then open it with `cd SharpEdit`.
+- Build and run the project with the dotnet command `dotnet build && dotnet run`.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request to help me improve SharpEdit.